AudithSoftworks/Uniform/README.md

 * Uniform does not support multiselect.
 At least not yet.
 Patches to add support are certainly welcome!

+* There is a bug in Safari 5.1 that will cause the web rendering process to crash when you use custom fonts.
+For more information, see [Issue #183](https://github.com/pixelmatrix/uniform/issues/183).

 * If you have ideas, or bugs, please post them in [GitHub](https://github.com/pixelmatrix/uniform).
 We rely on our users' for improvement ideas and bug reports.
 Without your participation, Uniform will stay static.

 Upgrading To 1.8